-Car repair labor costs vary greatly across the country, with an average ranging from $45 to $170 per hour.
-You can expect to pay more if you are in an urban environment, you drive a specialty vehicle or you need help from the dealership.
+Car repair labor costs vary greatly across the country, with an average cost ranging from $45 to $170 per hour.
+You can expect to pay more if you are in an urban environment, you drive a specialty vehicle, or you need help from the dealership.

 While you can do some shopping around to find lower labor rates, you don’t want to skimp too much on the expense.
 After all, you don’t want an inexperienced technician working on your only form of transportation.

 The region you live in has a profound impact on the labor prices you are going to pay, as with everything you buy.
 First, you have to look at the state you reside in and what type of area it is.
 For example, if you are in the country, you will likely pay less than at the mechanic in the center of a city.

 Costs are lower outside of the city because the repair shop doesn’t need to pay as much to operate in that location.
 The mortgage or rent is going to be lower, allowing the mechanic to keep the prices down.
 If you can find a mechanic that owns the building, you could even get lower rates.